Pub Date: 1992

 The Book, a Sequel to My Favorite Romance

 Noel, this book’s hero, is the devil-may-care twin brother of Adam from Stranger in My Arms is as different from Adam in temperament as they are as similar in looks.
 Noel is a flirt, a charmer who always sees the positive in life, and prefers to live without responsibilities.
 Adam is broody, quiet, gruff, duty-bound, awkward with women, and suffers from the horrors of the Napoleonic wars as he was a general, while Noel was a mere corporal.

 Noel Bouchard is in New York after living in France.
-He’s looking to make his way in life, and meets the elite Babcock family.
-The Babcocks have several daughters, one being the lovely, yet prickly, Elizabeth, whom Noel is strangely drawn to.
+He’s looking to make his way in life and meets the elite Babcock family.
+The Babcocks have several daughters, one being the lovely, yet prickly, Elizabeth, to whom Noel is strangely drawn.

 Final Analysis of Wicked Stranger

-While nowhere near as perfect as its predecessor, this is still a delightful read due to the wonderful, charismatic hero, Noel.
 I adore Rawlings’ heroes; they’re so diverse and compelling.
 Noel was the star of this book, as he was such a magnetic character.
 Elizabeth was a very lucky woman to find him.

 Elizabeth Babcock had always been “just plain Bessie,” overshadowed by her socialite sisters.
 Few suitors looked beyond her razor-sharp repartee — and temper to match — before leaving for less challenging opportunities.
 Until, that is, that night in Paris when she crossed rapier wits with Noel Bouchard …